cse110-sp24-group31/cse110-sp24-group31/admin/meetings/050424-brainstorm.md

 - If time permits, search up which features are likely doable with our specifications to know which features we want to focus on.

 ## Next Steps:
-Try to get comfortable andg et to know the person you are working with.
+Try to get comfortable and get to know the person you are working with.
 Set up schedules that allow better collaboration.
 Work on the formal pitch slides/pdf in order to present to the TA for confirmation on the project.
 Set up everything on Github that is needed to help us get started procedurally.